 What Does a Home Warranty Cover?

-Author Icon By Dana Getz + 1 other Reviewer Icon Reviewed By Mike Qiu Updated 02/23/2024
+Author Icon Written by Dana Getz + 1 other Reviewer Icon Reviewed by Mike Qiu Updated 04/10/2024

-A home warranty offers protection when an important home item fails, saving you from paying expensive out-of-pocket costs.
+A home warranty offers protection when an important home item fails due to wear-and-tear damage, saving you from paying expensive out-of-pocket costs.
 With so many home warranty companies claiming to offer the most comprehensive coverage, it may be challenging to find the best option for your needs.

-You may be asking yourself, “What does a home warranty cover?”
-In this guide, we’ll help you learn what to expect when purchasing a service contract, including typical coverage, pricing, and limitations.
+In this guide, we’ll outline what to expect when purchasing a residential service contract, including typical coverage, pricing, and limitations.
+We’ll also offer our recommendations for the top home warranty providers across the nation.

 What’s Covered by a Home Warranty?

-Typically, home warranty coverage includes, at least in some aspects, all of the essential systems and appliances you rely on throughout the home.
-While the extent of coverage may vary significantly between home warranty providers, a policy will generally protect components necessary for operation.
+Typically, home warranty coverage includes many of the essential systems and appliances you rely on throughout the home.
+While the extent of coverage may vary significantly between home warranty providers, a policy will generally protect components of the listed items necessary for operation.
+The home warranty provider will cover the cost of repairing or replacing these items if they break down from normal wear and tear.
+The home warranty provider will cover the cost of repairing or replacing these items if they break down from normal wear and tear.

-It’s common for providers to break up their home warranty plans by systems and appliances.
-For instance, a systems-only plan may be sufficient when protecting your air conditioning and electrical system.
-On the contrary, an appliance plan provides financial assistance when your refrigerator or dishwasher breaks down.
-Most home warranty companies will also include a combo plan where both systems and appliances are under warranty.
+It’s common for providers to divide their home warranty plans by systems and appliances.
+A systems-only plan will be sufficient to protect your air conditioning, plumbing, and electrical system.
+On the other hand, an appliance plan provides financial assistance when your refrigerator or dishwasher breaks down.
+Most home warranty companies also offer a combo plan where both systems and appliances are under warranty.

 Covered Systems and Appliances